eye-division/jennyblyth/_gallery/day-bowman.md

   In &nbsp;essence there is an alchemy of energy within Day Bowman's paintings that is invigorating yet poetic…. abstraction at its most exciting.
+Day Bowman in conversation with JB, talks about her painting, her practice and her inspiration.

   **Seaside Citadels<br>1 - 12 June 2021<br>Bermondsey Project Space London SE1